MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 After you have migrated your labels, you can then make changes to them in the Azure portal or the Office 365 Security & Compliance Center, and the respective clients will download the same change.

+> [!WARNING]
+> The [Azure AD roles](/active-directory/users-groups-roles/directory-assign-admin-roles) of **Security Administrator** and **Information Protection Administrator** are not supported by the unified labeling platform.
+If you use these roles, before you migrate your labels, add the users who have these roles to the **Compliance Administrator** role for the Office 365 Security & Compliance Center.
+For instructions, see [Give users access to the Office 354 Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/grant-access-to-the-security-and-compliance-center).
+ ).
+>
+> Users who are not granted this role and are not a global administrator will lose their access to labels and policies in the Azure portal.

+If you are a global administrator for your tenant, you can continue to manage labels and polices in the Azure portal after your labels are migrated.

 ## Considerations for unified labels

 Before you migrate your labels, make sure that you are aware of the following changes and considerations: